vfarcic/vfarcic.github.io/self-healing/README.md

 Viktor Farcic is a Senior Consultant at CloudBees.

-He coded using plethora of languages starting with Pascal (yes, he is old), Basic (before it got Visual prefix), ASP (before it got .Net suffix), C, C++, Perl, Python, ASP.Net, Visual Basic, C#, JavaScript, etc. He never worked with Fortran.
+He coded using a plethora of languages starting with Pascal (yes, he is old), Basic (before it got Visual prefix), ASP (before it got .Net suffix), C, C++, Perl, Python, ASP.Net, Visual Basic, C#, JavaScript, etc. He never worked with Fortran.
 His current favorites are **Scala** and **JavaScript** even though most of his office hours are spent with **Java**.

 His big passions are Microservices, Continuous Integration, Delivery and Deployment (CI/CD) and Test-Driven Development.